-As the bus entered the heavily guarded military instillation, I gazed upon the sign that read "All the Way."
-When the bus stopped, several angry Drill Instructors boarded and began introducing us to a very colorful vocabulary, usually reserved for drunken Sailors.
+As the bus entered the heavily guarded military installation, my eyes landed on a sign that read "All the Way."
+When the bus stopped, several angry Drill Instructors boarded and began introducing us to a very colorful vocabulary, usually reserved for drunken sailors.
 They instructed us to gather our belongings, get off the bus and assemble in a circular formation.
-As I searched for the strength to get up, I found myself moving, while several Drill Instructors yelled at us for our clumsy attempt to dismount the bus and fall into formation.
+As I searched for the strength to get up, several Drill Instructors yelled at us for our clumsy attempt to dismount the bus and fall into formation.
 I wondered if I had made the right choice.
-However, I have come to realize that my military experiences have tremendously enhanced my self-worth.
+Since then, I have come to realize that my military experiences have tremendously enhanced my self-worth.
 From those first eight weeks of Basic Training to the day I walked out with an honorable discharge, I gained an enormous amount of skill and confidence.
 I grew as a person, and I learned life skills: discipline, tenacity, leadership, and problem solving abilities, all of which will enhance my potential as a law student.

-Moreover, the military also gave me the opportunity to travel abroad.
+Moreover, the military provided me with the opportunity to travel abroad.
 Living in countries such as Korea, Spain, and Germany and immersing myself in their cultures has given me perspective on the differences between the United States and other countries.
 Each place I have lived has been unique in some way, from the different languages to the variations in cultural practices.
-Dealing with individuals with different backgrounds has helped me develop a good rapport with people.
+Interacting with individuals from different backgrounds has helped me develop a good rapport with people.

 From my travels, I also learned that there can be more than one solution to a problem.
 Indeed, having a variety of perspectives makes it easier to come up with approaches to different problems.
 My travel experience has strengthened my interpersonal skills, as well as my integrity and determination.